Do you know how brilliant you are?

 Are we chicken for getting scared?
 For doubting ourselves?
 For needing constant validation?

 Are we trying to do something that hasn't been done before?

 What if it's a sign that what you're about to embark on is important and comes from a part of you that is meant to give unconditionally?
 What if it's an indication that you're on the right path?
-What if it's a sign you're heart is leading and this isn't chickenheartedness but wholeheartedness?
+What if it's a sign your heart is leading, and this isn't chickenheartedness but wholeheartedness?

 "The awakened heroine becomes the best she can be to contribute what only she can to realizing human potential."

 Guess how you wake up?
 Painfully.
 There is no awakening without grit.
 You won't find it and if you do I wouldn't trust it.
 Your best work is a demonstration of what we are capable of.
 We have to choose differently.
 We have to absorb not feeling like enough and be humbled by it AND get up every day and continue to put it all on the line.

 Before you go asking for proof that you can do this, be this, say this... stop.
 Instead, remind yourself what is actually on the line if you don't.
 If it's your reach, your bank account, your fame I guarantee you aren't thinking wholehearted enough.
 Bolstering your success is easy.
 Defending another's is the real risk.